davidTeja/resume-builder-pro/README.md

 The project follows a scalable feature-based architecture to keep business logic, UI components, and services properly separated.

 ---

-## Current Development Status

-The project is currently under active development.

 ## Getting Started